x-guo001/Assignment-3-XG/README.md

 ## Assignment Overview:

 In this assignment, you will be implementing the K-Means algorithm from scratch.
-K-Means is one of the fundamental unsupervised learning algorithms that partitions data into K distinct clusters based on distance metrics.
+K-Means is one of the fundamental unsupervised learning algorithms that partition data into K-distinct clusters based on distance metrics.

 You will be working with the classic Iris dataset to train your implementation and an extended iris dataset to test your implementation.